ArghavanAlisoltani/SARS_PY_VIZ/README.md

-#Scripts for SARS-CoV-2 Interactive Data Visualization
+# Scripts for SARS-CoV-2 Interactive Data Visualization

-This repository contains Python scripts that provide interactive visualizations of SARS-CoV-2 sequencing data.
+## This repository contains Python scripts that provide interactive visualizations of SARS-CoV-2 sequencing data.
 The visualizations are created using Plotly, a popular graphing library for making interactive plots.

-Overview of Scripts
+## Overview of Scripts
-1- The first script processes data to display lineage distribution over time. specifically highlighting the count and percentage of different virus lineages over time.
+1-StackedBar.py: The script processes data to display lineage distribution over time. specifically highlighting the count and percentage of different virus lineages over time.

-##You can install the necessary libraries using pip e.g.,
+## You can install the necessary libraries using pip e.g.,
 pip install pandas plotly

-Usage
+## Usage
 Place your  data in the root of this repository.
 The data should be in a tab-separated format (TSV) and named your_data_file.csv.
 Run the script with the following command: bash